Quickback Docs

 Rules

-Why Can't You Mix exception with Ownership?
+Why Can't You Mix { exception: true } with Tenant Predicates?

 They represent opposite intentions:

-• exception: true = "Don't generate tenant WHERE clauses, data is public/global"
+• { exception: true } = "Don't generate tenant WHERE clauses, data is public/global"

 Combining them would be contradictory — you can't both isolate and not isolate.
 (Note: soft-delete filtering is independent of this decision, see above.)